Conjunctions are words used to join sentences, phrases or clauses.

 Adversative Conjunction Meaning and Examples

-Adversative conjunctions are types of coordinating conjunctions that denote refusal, disagreement, or disapproval in the sentence.
-It shows an opposite meaning to a statement.
-Some common adversative conjunctions are – but, still, yet, however, nevertheless, only, whereas.
+Adversative conjunctions are types of coordinating conjunctions that indicate rejection, disagreement, or disagreement in sentences.
+It shows the opposite meaning of a statement.
+Some common adversative conjunctions are – but, yet, still, however, nevertheless, only, whereas.

 Illative Conjunction Meaning and Examples

-Illative conjunctions are types of coordinating conjunctions that express something concluded from another statement or fact.
+Illative conjunctions are types of coordinating conjunctions that express something derived from another statement or event.
 Some common Illative conjunctions are – so, for, therefore, then.

 - Rahim was ill, so he could not come to school.